spacelift-io/user-documentation/docs/integrations/source-control/github.md

 In this section, we'd like to propose a workflow that has worked for us and many other DevOps professionals working with infrastructure-as-code.
 Its simplest version is based on a single stack tracking a long-lived branch like _main_, and short-lived feature branches temporarily captured in Pull Requests.
 A more sophisticated version can involve multiple stacks and a process like [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

-{% hint style="info" %}
+!!! info
     These are mere suggestions and Spacelift will fit pretty much any Git workflow.
 If you find a different process or a distinct variation of one of the described approaches works better for you, please [let us know](https://forms.gle/eFEcsLr5gaiWxSE5A).
-{% endhint %}

 ### Single stack version